 Here, our meals have come primarily from the sea.
 Fresh oysters, crab, prawns….and these steamed clams with peas and tarragon are among my favorites.

 We’ve been spending our days hiking through Mt Tamalpais State Park.
 My feet ache, my calves are sore, but my spirit feels rejuvenated.
 Time has slowed and I feel myself coming back to life.
 Overlooking the ocean, the numerous trails offer breathtaking views.

 What is it about being outside in nature that renews the spirit?
 Walking through the dark woods, climbing peaks, seeing the endless horizon and sunlight streaming through the redwoods, smelling the mossy wet earth and stone, listening to the rushing creek and chattering birds.
 Perhaps it’s because in these moments of beauty and awe, there is less room for thought, for mindless chatter.
 I feel still.

-As the minds settles, I begin to hear the nuances of the forest.
+As the mind settles, I begin to hear the nuances of the forest.
 A tiny slithering snake, the flutter of wings, wind moving the branches, the knock of a woodpecker in the distance.
 A bee.
-The endless heartbeat of the ocean, waves rushing to the shore.
+The endless breathing of the ocean, waves rushing to the shore and retreating back.

 Happy spring to you.
 May you find a patch of stillness where ever you are.